dankeboy36/vscode-arduino-api/README.md

 ---

 - Q: Are there any dependent examples?
-- A: Yes, for example, [dankeboy36/esp-exception-decoder](https://github.com/dankeboy36/esp-exception-decoder).
+- A: Yes, for example, [dankeboy36/esp-exception-decoder](https://github.com/dankeboy36/esp-exception-decoder) or [earlephilhower/arduino-littlefs-upload](https://github.com/earlephilhower/arduino-littlefs-upload).